bamason2/ttc066-module/docs/labs/Suspension System Simulation.md

 * set all the parameters (in all the subsystems) correctly
 * used a sensible refine factor, with no limit to number of points, and with a low relative tolerance in configuration parameters (as discussed earlier in this lab).

-When you’ve finished the model, save it as qvm.slx.
+When you’ve finished the model, save it as *qvm.slx*.

 <img src="figs/suspension_fig8.png" width="400"/>\\
 *Figure: Body deflection and velocity response to a 0.05m step*